Software-Incubator/flutter_recaptcha/README.md

-# Flutter Recaptchav2
+# Flutter Recaptcha

-A Flutter plugin for Google ReCaptcha V2 powered by software Incubator.
+A Flutter plugin for Google ReCaptcha powered by software Incubator.

 ## Getting Started

 This plugin requires `Webview` to use Google ReCaptcha.
-This plugin only supports **Google ReCAPTCHA V2** (working on v3)
+This plugin only supports **Google ReCAPTCHA V2** (v1 & v3 not supported)

 Obtain your own key & secret here: https://www.google.com/recaptcha

-Add: https://software-incubator.github.io to sites allowed
+Add: software-incubator.github.io to allowed domains

-Test your API KEY at: https://software-incubator.github.io/flutter_recaptcha?api_key=API_KEY

 Put `RecaptchaV2` widget into your widget tree (Usually inside `Stack` widget), **make sure it's placed on top of the tree and block all the behind interactions**: